FTBpro/count-von-count/README.md

    The data is ordered, and you can retrieve it using Redis's `zrange` and `zrevrange` commands, and - for the sake of our example - get the "top 3 posts" without fetching the entire set and doing your own sort on the values, but simply by - `zrevrange PostDaily_28_11_2013 0 2`

-   The downside of sets, as opposed to hashed, is that you cannot retreive a specific `<COUNTER>` value.

-   Later when we'll talk about [retriving data](#retriving-data), we'll show how to retrive data through the server, and without accessing Redis directly.
+   Later when we'll talk about [retrieving data](#retrieving-data), we'll show how to retrive data through the server, and without accessing Redis directly.

 ### Advance: Custom Functions - Writing Your Own Logic
-   the system enables you to go crazy and implement more complex logics for your counters.
+    You have the option  to go crazy and implement more complex logics for your counters.
 To do that, you'll need to get your hands a bit dirty, and write some Lua code.

-   in this example we'll implement *conditional count*:
+   In this example we'll implement *conditional count*:

-   when a new `post` is created, we report a `post_create` action - http://my-von-count.com/post_create?user=1234, and increase the `post_created` counter for the `user` who wrote the post -
+   When a new `post` is created, we report a `post_create` action - http://my-von-count.com/post_create?user=1234, which increases the `post_created` counter for the `user` who wrote the post -
    ```JSON
    "post_create": {
      "User": [